000blin/course_work_01/README.md

+# kaggle competition

-# Moscow real estate price predictions for kaggle competition
+## Moscow real estate price prediction

-0.76
+score = 0.7672

 course_work_01
+restrictions: only random forest, linear regression, k-nearest neighbours and some more simple models are allowed